-Photographer Rob Gibson loves to do civil war reenactment photos.
+Photographer Rob Gibson loves to make Civil War reenactment photos.
 But unlike most of his fellow photographers, Gibson’s decided to shelf the digital camera and go with something a little more era appropriate.
-Just like the clothes and props Rob Gibson‘s models wear reflect the 1860′s, so does his method of photography.
+Just like the clothes and props Rob Gibson‘s models wear reflect the 1860s, so does his method of photography.
 He is one of the few people practicing wet collodion plate photography today.
 Using this method since 1993, Gibson has learned the intricacies of the chemistry and photographic technique needed to capture wet collodion photographs:

-- Chemistry – This is perhaps one of the trickiest parts of wet collodion photography.
+- Chemistry.
 Special chemical mixtures must be made for the preparation, development, and preservation of the photo.
 As you can imagine, these mixtures aren’t available at your local arts & crafts store.